Blepharoplasty (Droopy Lids)

 Risks and Complications

-As with any surgical procedure, there are certain risks associated with a blepharoplasty procedure.
-While rare, these risks include the following:
+As with any surgical procedure, there are certain risks associated with eyelid surgery.
+While rare, these risks can include the following:

 - Blurry or Double Vision